vimalmenon/ai/README.md

 ## To Do

-- [ ] Make the group Link name consistent(Use the name LinkGroup and not GroupLink)
+- [x] Make the group Link name consistent(Use the name LinkGroup and not GroupLink)
+- [x] Handle exception better
 - [ ] Increase the test coverage to 80%
 - [ ] Remove unwanted env values
 - [ ] [fix] Google LLM not working